CiscoDevNet/terraform-provider-aci/docs/data-sources/ip_sla_track_list.md

 * `owner_tag` (ownerTag) - (string) A tag for enabling clients to add their own data.
 For example, to indicate who created this object.
 * `percentage_down` (percentageDown) - (string) The down percentage assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
 This attribute is applicable only when the track type is 'percentage'.
 * `percentage_up` (percentageUp) - (string) The up percentage assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
 The percentage up must be greater than the percentage down.
 This attribute is applicable only when the track type is 'percentage'.
 * `type` (type) - (string) The type of the IP SLA Track List.
+Choose 'percentage' if you want the route availability to be based on the percentage of track members that are up or down.
+Choose 'weight' if the route availability is based on a weight value that is assigned to each track member.
 * `weight_down` (weightDown) - (string) The down weight assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
 This attribute is applicable only when the track type is 'weight'.
 * `weight_up` (weightUp) - (string) The up weight assigned to the IP SLA Track List determines whether a route is considered available or unavailable.
 The up weight must be greater than the down weight.
 This attribute is applicable only when the track type is 'weight'.
 * `relation_to_ip_sla_track_members` - (list) A list of Relation To IP SLA Track Members (ACI object [fvRsOtmListMember](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvRsOtmListMember/overview)) pointing to IP SLA Track Member (ACI Object [fvTrackMember](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/fvTrackMember/overview)).
     * `annotation` (annotation) - (string) The annotation of the Relation To IP SLA Track Member object.
     * `target_dn` (tDn) - (string) The distinguished name (DN) of the IP SLA Track Member.
-    * `weight` (weight) - (string) The weight of the fault in calculating the health score of an object.
-A higher weight causes a higher degradation of the health score of the affected object.
+    * `weight` (weight) - (string) The weight associated with the IP SLA Track Member that contributes to the total weight that is used to determines whether a route is considered available or unavailable.
     * `annotations` - (list) A list of Annotations (ACI object [tagAnnotation](https://pubhub.devnetcloud.com/media/model-doc-latest/docs/app/index.html#/objects/tagAnnotation/overview)).
 This attribute is supported in ACI versions: 3.2(1l) and later.
         * `key` (key) - (string) The key used to uniquely identify this configuration object.
         * `value` (value) - (string) The value of the property.